If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Si Spurrier and Mike Deodato Jr. take Wally West in speedy new directions this September

-Relaunched in September as part of the Dawn of DC initiative, the new Flash series — which will be renumbered to #1, although it will feature “legacy numbering” on the cover, reflecting its status as #801 at the same time — will see Wally discover new ways to use his powers in order to explore the limits not only of himself, but of the Speed Force as a concept in an attempt to discover the truth behind that sinking feeling he has that there’s… something out there on the other side of the Speed Force trying to make contact.
+Relaunching in September as part of the Dawn of DC initiative, the new Flash series — which will be renumbered to #1, although it will feature 'legacy numbering' on the cover, reflecting its status as #801 at the same time — will see Wally discover new ways to use his powers in order to explore the limits not only of himself, but of the Speed Force as a concept in an attempt to discover the truth behind that sinking feeling he has that there’s… something out there on the other side of the Speed Force trying to make contact.

-DC’s advance description of the series’ first issue runs like this, “Wally West has never been quicker, more fulfilled, more heroic.
+Flash fans have already had a chance to see what lies ahead with a preview story in this month's Flash #800, but DC’s advance description of the series’ first issue offers even more clues about what to expect: “Wally West has never been quicker, more fulfilled, more heroic.
 His loving family is around him.
 And yet something is off.
 Very off.
 His evolving nderstanding of his powers has opened Wally to new avenues of sci-fi adventure, and attuned his senses to strange new ideas.
-Something whispers from the dark vibrations beyond the Speed Force, and as Wally experiments with creative new approaches to his powers he encounters new realms, mysterious allies and mind-shattering terrors.
-Starting with a prelude in the soon-to-be-legendary The Flash #800, the chronicles of the Fastest Man Alive take an action-packed turn towards cosmic horror.”
+Something whispers from the dark vibrations beyond the Speed Force, and as Wally experiments with creative new approaches to his powers he encounters new realms, mysterious allies and mind-shattering terrors.”

 If this sounds like an unexpected twist on the Flash, it is — but let’s not forget that the Silver Age Flash was enough of a sci-fi book filled with crazy concepts as to basically invent the multiverse as it exists today in pop culture, so Spurrier and Deodato are following in some fine footsteps, and doing so fittingly quickly, too.